Childhood trichotillomania can be heartbreaking for both parent and child.

 Keep the hands busy or covered

 Provide alternatives for her to fiddle with: tactile toys such as squeegie balls, tangle toys, play doh and knitting which engage fine motor skills are ideal.
 The key is to keep her hands busy and fool the brain.
 Exchange the pulling habit with beading, for example.
-Put an oily hand cream on your child before bed or keep fabric plasters on the thumbs.
+Put coconut oil on your child before bed or keep fabric plasters on the thumbs.

 Get fit with sports